 Community Perspectives of Site Cleanup

-Students consider diverse perspectives as they advocate for steewardship.
-They audit the building grounds by looking around for plaes that need extra attention and stewardship.
+The learners explore the building grounds or neighborhood, looking for places that need extra attention and stewardship.
 When they find a spot to care for, they must find out who the stakeholders are and interview them.
 Listening to different perspectives before making a plan of action shows respect and inclusiveness.

 The learners will...

-- take inventory of what is on the school grounds, include how space is used, plants and trees - helpful and destructive, and areas that need cleanup.
+- take inventory of what is on the school or park grounds, including how space is used, types of plants and trees - helpful and destructive, and areas that need cleanup.